SCHOOL CLOSURE INFORMATION (24.03.20 2 pm)

 Students Working Remotely

 Our plan to support students with working from home is to set work via SharePoint.
 Students should be familiar with how to access SharePoint; if in doubt please see the information leaflet on the ‘school closure’ section of the College website.
 We are, however, aware that some children may not have access to the internet at home.
-Therefore, please could you contact us via the office email to let us know if you DO NOT HAVE INTERNET ACCESS and we will try to arrange to have hard copies of work ready to collect from Main Reception each Monday between 10.00 am and 2.00 pm (subject to social distancing rules allowing us to do so).
+Therefore, please could you contact us via the office email to let us know if you DO NOT HAVE INTERNET ACCESS and we will try to arrange to have hard copies of work ready to collect from Main Reception on alternate Mondays between 10.00 am and 12.00 pm (subject to social distancing rules allowing us to do so).

 Please note the College is unable to print work off and make it available for collection UNLESS students DO NOT have Internet access.